nodejs/node/doc/contributing/advocacy-ambasador-program.md

 ## Onboarding

-To onboard an ambassador, the a member of the TSC will:
+To onboard an ambassador, a member of the TSC will:

 * \[] Add the ambassador to the nodejs/ambassadors team.
 * \[] Add the ambassador to the nodejs/ambassadors `README.md`.